awslabs/kinesis-aggregation/node/README.md

-	explicitPartitionKey : String - The Partition Key provided for the purposes of Shard Allocation sequenceNumber : BigInt - The sequence number assigned to the record on submission of the Aggregated Record by the KPL subSequenceNumber : Int - The sub-sequence number for the failing User Record in the aggregated record, if aggregation was in use by the producer data : String - The original protobuf message transmitted by the producer (base64 encoded) }
+	explicitPartitionKey : String - The Partition Key provided for the purposes of Shard Allocation sequenceNumber : BigInt - The sequence number assigned to the record on submission of the Aggregated Record by the KPL subSequenceNumber : Int - The sub-sequence number for the failing User Record in the aggregated record, if aggregation was in use by the producer data : Buffer - The original protobuf message transmitted by the producer (base64 encoded) }
 ```

 ## Examples

-This module includes an example AWS Lambda function in the [index.js](index.js) file, which gives you easy ability to build new functions to process KPL encoded data.
-Both examples use [async.js](async.js) to process the received Kinesis Records.
+This module includes an example AWS Lambda function in the index.js file (link), which gives you easy ability to build new functions to process KPL encoded data.
+Both examples use async.js (link) to process the received Kinesis Records.

 ### Syncronous Example